Plug-and-Blend: A Framework for Controllable Story Generation with Blended Control Codes: Blending Generation Experiments

 \subsection{Blending Fluency}

-To evaluate fluency of sequences generated by our blending generation model, we use perplexity of {\em base} language model.
-The intuition is that if generated sentences have low average perplexity when evaluated by the base LM then they are consistent with sentences we would find in the English language, as represented by the data used to train the base LM.
-This in turn results in fluent-appearing sentences.
+To evaluate fluency of sequences generated by our BGM, we use perplexity of {\em base} language model; perplexity is highly correlated with fluent generation in LMs.
+The intuition is that if generated sentences have low average perplexity when evaluated by the base LM then they are consistent with sentences we would find in the base LM's training data.

-To generate sequences from our model, we used 100 sentences from a held-out evaluation set of ROCStories not seen at fine-tuning time.
+To generate sequences from our model, we used 100 sentences from a 10\% held-out evaluation set of ROCStories not seen at fine-tuning time.
 ROCStories contains five-sentence stories; we always pick the first sentence.
 That sentence becomes our prompt and is paired with all possible combinations of two topic choices chosen from ``Business'', ``Science'', ``Sports'', or ``World''.
-These are the topics that the GeDi model are optimized for.
+These are the topics that the GeDi model is optimized for.
 Our control sketch gives equal blending weighting for all topics.
 We vary the control strength using the following increments: $[0, 0.5, 1, 1.5, 2, 3, 4]x$, where 0 represents an uncontrolled base LM and $4x$ represents 400\% of the control strength hyperparameter used by \citet{krause_gedi_2020}.

 Figure \ref{fig:ppl_roc} shows the average perplexity of generated sequences, measured by the Base LM.
 We observe that average perplexity increases with stronger control, signaling a departure of generated sequences from what the base LM would generate, and a potential decrease in fluency.
 This is to be expected as the control is biasing the generated text more and more toward the use of words that are consistent with a particular topic and away from general word frequency.
-While perplexity increase is more or less linear in the range of 0 to 2x strength, once above 2x strength, it can be better described as exponential, hinting a stabler capability to generate fluent sentences in the region of 0 to 2x control strength.
+In the region of 0 to $2x$ control strength, we see minor and more linear increase of perplexity compared to $>2x$ region.